filippo888/compnet-notes/compnet_notes.md

 ### Web pages

 A webpage is a collection of objects.
 An object is just a file (it can be an HTML file, a Java applet, a JPEG image...) addressable by a single URL.
-Most web pages consist of a **base HTML file** and several referrenced objects.
+Most web pages consist of a **base HTML file** and several referenced objects.

 HTTP defines how Web clients request Web pages from Web servers and how servers transfer Web pages to clients.
 There are few possible types of HTTP requests,